Prosecutor recalls coldness, cruelty of Parkland gunman

 It's the first death penalty trial for Circuit Judge Elizabeth Scherer.
 When jurors eventually get the case in the fall, they will vote 17 times, once for each of the victims, on whether to recommend capital punishment.

 Every vote must be unanimous.
 A non-unanimous vote for any one of the victims means Cruz's sentence for that person would be life in prison.
-The jurors are told that to vote for the death penalty, the aggravating circumstances the prosecution has presented for the victim in question must, in their judgment, “outweigh” mitigating factors presented by the defense.
+The jurors are told that to vote for the death penalty, the aggravating circumstances presented by the prosecution for the victim in question must, in their judgment, outweigh mitigating factors presented by the defense.

 Regardless of the evidence, any juror can vote for life in prison out of mercy.
 During jury selection, the panelists said under oath that they are capable of voting for either sentence.